Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 Where they differ is in nearly everything else: retreat structure, number of healers, available medicines, facilities, pricing, and how they approach the relationship between guests and the healing team.
 Understanding those differences matters because the right center for your journey depends entirely on what you’re seeking.

-We want to be transparent: this guide is published on Arkana’s website, so please keep that in mind as you read.
+This guide is published on Arkana’s website and was created in collaboration with the Temple of the Way of Light.
 What we’ve aimed to do here is present the factual differences between both centers so you can determine which experience aligns best with your needs, intentions, and healing journey.
-We respect what Temple has built over nearly two decades, and we believe the best decision comes from honest information, not marketing.
+We respect what Temple has built over nearly two decades, and we are committed to working in the spirit of a shared goal: real healing, in an atmosphere of real care.

 Arkana vs Temple of the Way of Light: Key Differences at a Glance